spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 This is because one cannot have more than 128kB in any given argument.
 This is hard-coded in the kernel and difficult to work around.

-Depending on your use case it may be possible to work around this issue by using the [Spacelift Terraform Provider](../../vendors/terraform/terraform-provider.md) resources spacelift_mounted_file along with spacelift_run.
+Depending on your use case it may be possible to work around this issue by using the [Spacelift OpenTofu/Terraform Provider](../../vendors/terraform/terraform-provider.md) resources spacelift_mounted_file along with spacelift_run.